We’re an affiliate

-Being a vegan is fun because ‘boring vegan food’ term is just a myth.
-If you are new to a vegan lifestyle and want to eat all gluten-free food, here is our list of items to stock on your gluten free vegan pantry!
+Being a vegan is fun because the ‘boring vegan food’ term is just a myth.
+If you are new to a vegan lifestyle and want to eat all gluten-free food, here is our list of items to stock on your gluten-free vegan pantry!

 Here are some important Should or Shouldn’t eat if you have Celiac Disease.

 Grains include pasta, bread or even cereal.
 It is simply defined as 85% source of carbs and 15% of protein.
 Unfortunately, some of those are gluten-free and some aren’t.
 However, there are countless gluten-free options for grain.
 Here are some grains which you can choose: